-My mother used to take this walk up Skiddaw (3,052′) as an evacuee during the war and it remains very popular today; however she did have the advantage of being able to stop and refresh at the infamous half way hut (long since disappeared).
+Climbing Skiddaw is in the family.
+My mother used to take this walk up Skiddaw (3,052′) as an evacuee during the war and it remains very popular today.
+However she did have the advantage of being able to stop and refresh at the infamous half way hut (long since disappeared).
 It is certainly the most straight forward route up one of the highest English mountains with the gradient fairly constant throughout.
 The views are superb both down Borrowdale to the south and in to the more wild country to the north.
-I must admit to not having down this walk recently (preferring the climb from Bassenthwaite) but I was tempted one snowy winters day and had a very enjoyable day.

-The photos were taken on a mid winter walk with Mist which was superb!
+The photos were taken on a winter walk with Mist which was superb!